-As an Assistant Professor in a vibrant English Department, I specialize in composition, rhetoric, linguistics and ESL.
+As an Associate Professor in a vibrant English Department, I specialize in composition, rhetoric, linguistics and ESL.
 I have been teaching at NU since 2010, and teaching English composition since 2007.
 Before I came to the field of composition studies, I taught ESL in Japan for three years with the JET Programme and taught public speaking and debate in Iowa for two years.
-I am intentionally interdisciplinary in my work, teaching and life.
-I love teaching in a department where a linguist, a Shakespearean, a creative writer, and a minister sit down to develop writing and literature courses.
+I am intentionally interdisciplinary in my work, teaching, and life.
+I love teaching in a department where a linguist, a 19th century literary scholar, a creative writer, and a minister sit down to develop writing and literature courses.
 The English Major exemplifies interdisciplinary work while equipping students with the necessary skills to work in a broad range of jobs and/or to continue on to graduate school.
 I also coach our nationally competitive debate team.

 Outside of academia, I enjoy spending time with my wife (Autumn), my son (Elliot), and my daughters (Caroline and Maggie).
 We love going for walks to the park, pulling dandelions in our yard, and drinking coffee in downtown Kirkland.
 I love living in the northwest and always like driving into Seattle when the Olympics are backlit with a good sunset.

 M.A.
 Communication Studies: Political Rhetoric U. of Northern Iowa 2007

 M.A English Language and Linguistics (ESL) U. of Arizona 2009

 Ph.D.
 SLAT (Syntactic Analysis and L2 Comp) U. of Arizona 2018

 Associate Professor and Tenure granted Fall 2019.

 A People’s History of the United States by Howard Zinn